Wednesday, 24 October 2012

 Risk Assessment

-We will be filming in a lot of locations for the music video so we have to be incredibly aware of surroundings so we as a group need to make sure that the technical equipment are safe and no in danger of any damages.
+so we as a group need to make sure that the technical equipment are safe and no

 We will be filming most of the time in busy streets where there will be a lot of people so we need to make sure that none of the filming equipment gets lost or stolen.
 This is really important for us because we are held responsible if anything happens to them.
 Also the group has to be aware that while filming on the streets no one knocks over the camera and damages that.